 How the Internet Works: This series of eight short videos features Vint Cerf, the inventor of TCP/IP, David Karp the founder of Tumblr to explain HTTP and HTML, Google's "Security Princess" to explain SSL and cybersecurity, and engineers from Microsoft.

 Learn the fundamentals with our self-paced courses

 A great option for students getting started on their own.
 You'll learn the fundamentals of computer science with drag & drop blocks.
 Create your own drawings and games.
 Note: Express courses are currently only available in English, Hindi, Italian, and Spanish.
 For other languages, we recommend our 20-hour Accelerated Course.
 To see what's available in your language, visit our course catalog.

-Adapted from our CS Principles courses, these short, self-paced modules for middle and high school students are a great way to learn concepts that span all programming languages and tools.
+Adapted from our CS Discoveries and CS Principles courses, these short, self-paced modules for middle and high school students are a great way to learn concepts that span all programming languages and tools.

 Turtle Programming in App Lab

 A charming mobile coding game that takes learners on an exciting adventure, while teaching the fundamentals of coding, like algorithms, pattern recognition, sequences, loops and conditionals. (for all ages)